bethpol/theminionchat/README.md

-# This is a minion themed chat room.
+# This is a minion themed chat room!

----
+I created this project as a learning experience, featuring a node webserver, socket.io for websockets, and jquery on the front end.

+## Check out the live demo: https://glitch.com/~theminionchat

 ### Day 1: 4/22